 Boyle’s Sceptical Chymist (London, 1661) is an acknowledged landmark of science.
 But the book’s reputation is based less on what it is than on what it is perceived to be.

 Even toward the end of his life, Isaac Newton still had questions about chemistry.

 You can’t tell a book by its cover.

 Robert Malone reviews Science: A Four Thousand Year History by Patricia Fara.

-During the 17th-century many women were skilled in making medicinal home remedies, but only a few women ran their own apothecaries and competed with male physicians for the right to make and prescribe medicines.
+Although many were skilled in making medicinal home remedies, only a few women ran their own apothecaries, competing with males for the right to make and prescribe medicines.